 We account for warrants as equity-classified instruments in accordance with ASC 480 and ASC 815.
-The fair value of each warrants granted are estimated as of the date of grant using the Black-Scholes-Merton option-pricing model.
+The fair value of each warrant granted is estimated as of the date of grant using the Black-Scholes-Merton option-pricing model.
 The fair value is amortized as compensation cost on a straight-line basis over the requisite service period of the awards.
-The Black-Scholes-Merton option-pricing model includes various assumptions, including the fair market value of the common stock of the Company, expected life of stock options, the expected volatility and the expected risk-free interest rate, among others.
-These assumptions reflect the Company's best estimates, but they involve inherent uncertainties based on market conditions generally outside the control of the Company.
-Based on above assumption, the fair value of the warrants were estimated to be \$175,349 as of December 31, 2022.
+The Black-Scholes-Merton option-pricing model includes various assumptions, including the fair market value of our common stock, expected life of stock options, the expected volatility and the expected risk-free interest rate, among others.
+These assumptions reflect our best estimates, but they involve inherent uncertainties based on market conditions generally outside our control.
+Based on the above assumption, the fair value of the warrants were estimated to be \$175,349 as of March 31, 2023.